bbalganjjm/natural_js/docs/v2/page-containers-example.md

 # View

 `examples/vite/m7/side.html` places main content before Tabs; `stack.html` reverses the order.
 Each authored screen has a main host, three keyed Tab buttons and panels, an alert region, a connected native dialog with a direct `[data-page-host]`, and a picker view template.
 The Preview panel keeps an empty `[data-preview-host]` for its page and a separate authored `[data-preview-output]` for results.
 The CSS files define two different layouts; the framework creates no layout or theme.
 All data markers can repeat when another workspace is cloned because they are scoped to its root.
-Tabs generates document-unique IDs only for ARIA references.[^side][^stack][^controller]
+Tabs generates document-unique IDs only for ARIA references.
+Shared authored CSS lets Tabs wrap and constrains tall dialogs to an internally scrollable viewport area; the framework supplies focus behavior, not the layout.[^side][^stack][^base-css][^controller]

 # Controller